-SEPA, Chapter 43.21C RCW is a State of Washington law that is intended to ensure that project proponents consider the effects of the project on the natural and human environment prior to taking action.
+The State Environmental Policy Act (SEPA), Chapter 43.21C RCW is a State of Washington law that is intended to ensure that project proponents consider the effects of the project on the natural and human environment prior to taking action.
 SEPA compliance is required for any state or local agency action.
-Per the SEPA process, a SEPA checklist to evaluate possible effects of the project on the environment has been completed for submittal to Ecology and is presented in Appendix A.
+Per the SEPA process, SEPA documents to evaluate possible effects of the project on the environment have been completed and are presented in Appendix A.